 Opened in 1992, the museum is housed in a former ice warehouse built by Carlo Gatti, the famous ice cream maker and ice importer, in 1862-1863.
 There are two large underground ice wells beneath the floor and visitors can peer down into one of these wells and marvel at the 19th Century system for supplying ice to keep food chilled, and for making ice cream.

 The canal stories include the social history of the people who worked on board boats and lived in a tiny space that was their only home.
 You can squeeze into a cabin yourself and be amazed at these living conditions, which lasted for 150 years until the 1950s.
 There are the arts and crafts of the canals, and an exhibition devoted to the horses that pulled canal boats and ice carts.
 Archive film and audio recordings of the memories of people who recall the working days of canals add to the picture.

-The museum organises boat trips on the canal as well as performances, temporary exhibitions and venue hire.
+The museum provides regular boat trips on the canal in season as well as occasional performances and special events.
+There are temporary exhibitions that change every few months, and there are activities for children and families available.
 Your age does not matter, the museum is suitable for everyone.

 The museum is open from 1000 – 1630 Tuesdays to Sundays, and also on bank holiday Mondays.
 Closed other Mondays.
-Late opening on the first Thursday of each month to 1930.
 Last entry 30 minutes before closing.

 12-13 New Wharf Road, London N1 9RT.
 Tel: 020 7713 0836